-The Justice Defenders Program has worked in over 65 countries publically and discretely.
+The Justice Defenders Program has worked in over 65 countries publicly and discretely.
 Please see below for some examples of our public work.

 Eastern Europe & Eurasia